GPS Cycle and Walking Routes

 Teversal Trail4 miles (7 km)Enjoy cycling and walking along these former railway lines, located on the Nottinghamshire/Derbyshire border.
 It's a nice flat path, with good views of the surrounding countryside to enjoy on the way.

-The route starts from the Teversal Trails visitor centre on Carnarvon Street in the Ashfield district of Nottinghamshire.
+The circular route starts from the Teversal Trails visitor centre on Carnarvon Street in the Ashfield district of Nottinghamshire.
 The centre has lots of information on the walks and cycle routes in the area.
 There's plenty of parking and a nice cafe for refreshments at the end of your exercise.

 From the centre you head north along the old railway toward Upper Pleasley where you will find Pleasley Pit Country Park in Derbyshire.
 The former colliery site has been converted into a lovely country park and local nature reserve with ponds, reed beds, grassland and woodland.